Suggested Horns, Mouthpieces, and

 tonal ideal is.

-brass or nickel silver, can be large or small bore, can have a screw bell or
+brass or nickel silver, can be large or small bore, etc.

 and it is to your advantage to aspire to fit into the musical situation that you

-level that a professional would play it or at least consider playing and you
+level that a professional would consider playing it, and you

 also want a horn that should retain some resale value in your area.